Faculty Submission Form

-The Planning Committee is accepting proposals for workshops for the 2017 West Coast Symposium, Cape Cod Symposium and the CORE conference .
+The Planning Committee is accepting proposals for workshops for the 2019 West Coast Symposium, Cape Cod Symposium ,the CORE conference and the Evolution of Addiction Treatment conference.
 Workshop proposals should focus on emerging and important issues facing the addiction treatment and recovery communities.

 Target Audiences/Topics: Physicians, Nurses, Social Workers, Psychologists, Mental Health Counselors, Alcohol/Drug Educators, Military Topics (WCSAD only), Recovery Advocates, Marriage &Family Therapists, Employee Assistance Professionals (Workplace issues), & Lesbian, Gay, Bisexual, Transgender.